jaflolara/StreamingService/README.md

 In the web service implementation you must enable MTOM and streaming attachments:

     @WebService(endpointInterface = "org.avidj.snafu.sss.SnafucationWS")
-    @MTOM // enable the MTOM feature which allows to parse rows at the client while server is sending
+    @MTOM // enable the MTOM feature for parsing buffers at the client while server is sending
-    @StreamingAttachment(parseEagerly = false, dir = "/tmp", memoryThreshold = 4000000L)
+    @StreamingAttachment(parseEagerly = false, dir = "/tmp", memoryThreshold = 1000000L)
     @Service
-    public class SnafucationWSImpl implements SnafucationWS {

 On the client you must also enable MTOM and streaming attachments: